 Upon approval, the investor and their eligible family members may be granted the removal of conditions on their green card.

-EB-5 investment funds are released only after the conditional residency period is successfully completed.
+EB-5 investment funds are released only after the conditional residency period is completed.
 This period begins upon the issuance of a conditional green card and not upon the approval of the I-526 petition.

 USCIS’ Redeployment Policy

-For those immigrant investors who filed their I-526 petitions prior to the March 15th, 2022 enactment of the EB-5 Reform and Integrity Act, their EB 5 capital needed to remain “at-risk” from the time of their I-526 approval through the end of their two-year conditional permanent residency period.
+For those immigrant investors who filed their I-526 petitions prior to the March 15th, 2022 enactment of the EB-5 Reform and Integrity Act, their EB-5 capital needed to remain ‘at-risk’ from the time of their I-526 approval through the end of their two-year conditional permanent residency period.

 Where Capital Redeployment Fits into the EB-5 Immigrant Investor Program

 Initially, loan or equity agreements involving EB-5 regional center investments were meant to be structured around the EB-5 immigration process timeline.
-Most were (and still are) created with five-year terms.
-Typically, the project investment roadmap begins with an NCE investing in a new commercial enterprise.

 However, as demand for EB-5 visas increased and the government shutdown prompted by the COVID-19 pandemic decimated USCIS’ adjudication capabilities, the backlog of immigrant investors awaiting I-526 petition adjudication quickly outgrew the traditional two-year waiting period.

-Because USCIS policy does not allow for capital to sit idly in an NCE’s account, the only option historically has been to reinvest the investment funds.
+Because USCIS policy does not allow for capital to sit idly in an NCE’s account, the only option, historically, has been to reinvest the investment funds.
 In other words, the capital needed to be redeployed to maintain the required “at-risk” status.

-It may also erode subscriptions to longer-term NCEs or regional center projects in the future, as the project managers will no longer be able to depend as reliably on the influx of EB-5 capital to sustain business operations during the typically long wait times for I-526 or I-526E adjudication.
+It may also erode subscriptions to longer-term NCEs or regional center projects in the future, as project managers will no longer be able to depend as reliably on the influx of EB-5 capital to sustain business operations during the typically long wait times for I-526 or I-526E adjudication.

 Avoiding Material Changes During EB-5 Capital Redeployment

-There are several redeployment criteria that must be met to avoid the USCIS red-flagging an investment.
+There are several redeployment criteria that must be met to avoid USCIS red-flagging an investment.
 Certain funding modifications may be viewed as material changes.

-- The original EB-5 investment was fully deployed, and all job-creation requirements were met.
+- The original EB-5 investment was fully deployed and all job-creation requirements were met.

 - Most, if not all, project goals outlined in the original business plan were achieved.

-- The original capital was returned– or at least made available to– the enterprise for reinvestment.
+- The original capital was returned—or at least made available to—the enterprise for reinvestment.

 Material changes generally include changes that vastly alter the scope of a project or affect the structure of funding an investment.

-The March 2022 EB-5 Reform and Integrity Act provided updated clarifications on how immigrant investors can remain EB 5 compliant throughout the redeployment process.
-The policy now sets out where and when a redeployment can happen and what kinds of businesses and activities qualify.
+The March 2022 EB-5 Reform and Integrity Act provided updated clarifications on how immigrant investors can remain EB-5 compliant throughout the redeployment process.

 Key Components of the Policy Update on EB-5 Capital Redeployment